AndBible/docs-wiki/Translating-User-Interface.md

 Translation priorities are like this:

- - strings.xml: Please translate short items first.
+ - `strings.xml`: Please translate short items first.
 All of this is important to be translated, but if translation takes time several weeks, please prioritize your work such that easy and short strings will get ready sooner.
- - BibleNames: if missing in your language, please translate basic names and abbreviations of bible book names.
+ - `BibleNames`: if missing in your language, please translate basic names and abbreviations of bible book names.
 Apocrypha is not really high priority (unless it is for you personally), you can leave it for later or even leave alltogether.
- - From PlayStore*.txt, *TitleText and *ShortText.txt are most important.
+ - From `PlayStore*.txt`, `*TitleText.txt` and `*ShortText.txt` are most important.
 PlayStoreMainText.txt can be left for later.
 Especially now (as of 26th june) we are planning to rewrite it soon, so it is not good idea to spend a lot of effort on translating it right now.

 ## Tips to get translations right ##